 While you are combating hard water hair damage with the above external methods, it’s important you also fight from the inside!
 This means you need to eat a balanced, healthy diet.
 Eggs, lean meats, nuts, lentils and leafy greens – all the good stuff.
 Give your diet an extra boost with great supplements.
 Hair Gain Capsules and Gummies not only stimulate thicker and fuller hair, but they’ve got an excellent blend of vitamins and minerals too!

-While it doesn’t have any dangerous effects, if you live in an area with hard water, then hair damage comes with the territory.
+While it doesn’t have any dangerous effects, if you live in an area with hard water, then hair hard water damage comes with the territory.
 Fortunately, by following this guidance, you can not only repair the harm, but help avoid problems in the future.